rozek/node-red-within-express/README.md

 embedding Node-RED within an Express.js instance

-* initial Domains
+* primary Domains and virtual Hosts
+  * self-signed Certificates
   * how to configure Domains in /etc/hosts
+  * Support for "Let's Encrypt"
 * initial User Registry
 * how to add Users to the Registry
 * initial Node-RED Flows